xoryouyou/python-request-network/docs/quickstart.rst

     request = request_api.get_request_by_transaction_hash(transaction_hash)

     # Make sure the Request we retrieved from the blockchain matches the one we created earlier
-    retrieved_hash = request_api.hash_request_object(
+    retrieved_hash = hash_request_object(
         request,
         ignore_payer=True,
         expiration_date=signed_request.expiration_date)
-    stored_hash = request_api.hash_request_object(signed_request)
+    stored_hash = hash_request_object(signed_request)
     assert retrieved_hash == stored_hash

     # Check if the Request has been fully paid.
 This is a naive implementation - see code for details
-    if request.is_paid():
+    if request.is_paid:
         print('The Request has been paid')

 Note that calling :code:`RequestNetwork.create_signed_request()` with a :code:`data` parameter will write the data to IPFS.
-It should only be called if you have reasonable certainty that the Request will be paid.

-This also means that calling the function is too slow to do within the request/response cycle, so it should be done in an asynchronous task.
+For web developers: this also means that calling the function is too slow to do within the request/response cycle, so it should be done in an asynchronous task.

 Depending on the use case it might be feasible to pre-generate signed Requests.
-For example if each order consists of a single product, and users can be identified by their Ethereum addresses, a signed Request can be generated for each product in advance as the same data can be used for multiple Requests.
+For example if each order consists of a single product and users can be identified by their Ethereum addresses, a signed Request can be generated for each product in advance, as the same data can be used for multiple Requests.

 If the Request needs to contain order-specific information (such as a unique